Syncleus/aparapi-jni/README.md

 * [Aparapi](https://github.com/Syncleus/aparapi) - Core Aparapi java library.
 * [Aparapi Examples](https://github.com/Syncleus/aparapi-examples) - A collection of Java examples to showcase the Aparapi library and help developers get started.
 * [Aparapi Native](https://github.com/Syncleus/aparapi-native) - The native library component.
 Without this the Java library can't talk to the graphics card.
 This is not a java project but rather a C/C++ project.
-* [Aparapi Archlinux AUR](https://github.com/Syncleus/aparapi-archlinux) - An Archlinux AUR for installing the Aparapi JNI.
+* [Aparapi Vagrant](https://github.com/Syncleus/aparapi-vagrant) - A vagrant environment for compiling aparapi native libraries for linux, both x86 an x64.
-* [Aparapi Archlinux Repository](https://github.com/Syncleus/aparapi-archlinux-repo) - A Archlinux binary repository containing all versions of the Aparapi JNI for easy installation.
+* [Aparapi Website](https://github.com/Syncleus/aparapi.com) - Source for the Aparapi website as hosted at [http://aparapi.com](http://aparapi.com).
+The site also contains our detailed documentation.

 ## Java Dependency